 I produced 4 versions of each feature subset/fold combination using missing data thresholds of 85%, 90%, 95%, and 100% (no missing data removed).
 I included missing data thresholds above and below 90% because researchers have hypothesised that even principled imputation methods can introduce bias into datasets with greater than 90% missing data (where data is missing at random) [37].
 I used this range of missing data thresholds to determine whether a similar cutoff point occurs with data missing not at random when using methods decision-tree based methods like surrogate splits and default directions to handle missing data.

-See Figure 7 below for a visualisation of how iterative data removal affected the size of the entire input dataset, which gives a rough idea of the effects of data removal per fold.
+Figure 7 shows how iterative data removal affected the size of the entire input dataset, which gives a rough idea of the effects of data removal per fold.
 My lowest missing data threshold of 85% still preserved a fair amount of missing data (61%), staying true to the data sparse conditions of countries without robust data collection systems.
 Higher missing data thresholds retained a larger number of rows and columns.
 Decreasing the missing data threshold from 95% to 90% had a large impact on the number of rows (2568 to 2070) but only a small effect on the number of columns (611 to 610), indicating that missing data was more likely due to a data-sparse sample than a data-sparse feature.